Note: This file is about 140K in size so may take a few seconds to load,

 it has often been found that Luke’s Gospel shocks them

-less with its expressions than Mark’s (cf. Mark 1.1)
+less with its expressions than Mark’s (cf. Mark 1.1) or

 John’s.
 Even the terms in Luke 1.35 have been accepted